-Oil ETF as the name suggests is the exchange-traded funds which invests in the firms operating across commodities in oil and gas industry, tracking a certain segment of the market and coming up with a unique proposition that allows investors to take positions without worrying much about the threshold or margin requirements and trade very much like they do in equities.
+Oil ETF is the exchange-traded funds which invests in the firms operating across commodities in the oil and gas industry.
+It tracks a particular segment of the market and comes up with a unique proposition that allows investors to take positions without worrying much about the threshold or margin requirements and trade very much like they do inequities.

-Following are some examples of top traded oil ETF in international markets:
+Following are some examples of top traded oil ETF stock in international markets:

 #1 – XLE

 - Full Name – Energy select sector SPDR

 - Assets Under Management – $ 13 Billion

 - Expense Ratio – 0.14%